SmartKidzee/SmartKidzee/README.md

 - 🎓 **Computer Science & Engineering (AI & ML)** at **NIE Mysuru**
 - 🚀 Creator of **[Talk2Job](https://talk2job.vercel.app)** - Voice-powered-AI interview preparation platform
+- 🌍 Selected as a **Perplexity Campus Partner (Fall 2025)** – representing NIE Mysuru and building AI awareness in my community
 - 💻 Full-stack developer with a passion for **clean code** and **innovative UIs**
 - 🧪 Experimenting with **LLMs**, **Neural Networks**, and **Machine Learning**
 - 🎥 Tech content creator focusing on **coding tutorials** and **AI/ML breakdowns**